-- 6) Generator room size: Room should be dedicated for only generator use, not for miscellaneous storage, work area, etc. - 7) Specialized controls, transfer switches, and other generator required equipment may be installed in generator room, depending on local codes. - A drawing showing a typical indoor generator installation is shown at bottom of page.
+- 6) Generator room size: Room should be dedicated for only generator use, not for miscellaneous storage, work area, or any type of habitation. - 7) Specialized controls, transfer switches, and other generator required equipment may be installed in generator room, depending on local codes. - A drawing showing a typical indoor generator installation is shown at bottom of page.